xzrq-net/claudepod/README.md

 `claudepod` is a Nix Home Manager module that builds and runs a tiny container.
 This project is vibe-coded personal infrastructure.
-Approach it as a showcase of container primitives, not an off-the-shelf product.
+Treat it as a showcase of container primitives, not an off-the-shelf product.

 The container is meant to gently prevent a coding agent session from misusing ambient credentials like dotfiles.
+It is not a security boundary.
+Isolation
-Isolation model:
+model:

 - dedicated container home (including `.claude` and `.codex`) and host `~/src` are mounted read-write and shared between instances